Pavendhan-PAV/Image-Processing-API/README.md

 The API includes three Python files:
 * `core.py`: includes the basic calls of the API.
 Run the file and use `GET` requests on `localhost:5000`.
 For more details please refer to the documentation section in this file.
 * `app.py`: a web application to test the functionality that serves as a proof of concept.
 Run it, navigate to `localhost:5000` and follow the instructions.
 For more details please refer to the documentation section in this file.
-* `test.py`: a file to test API requests by checking the received http status codes. `core.py` needs to be running.

 Other files have been included for Heroku deployment: `Procfile` & `requirements.txt`.